rizkyilhampra/sscasn-api-scrape-cli/README.md

 An personal and educational tool designed to scrape job vacancy data from the [SSCASN API](https://api-sscasn.bkn.go.id), which powers the [SSCASN portal](https://sscasn.bkn.go.id).
 The program fetches data, processes it, and exports the results into an Excel file `.xlsx` stored in the `data` directory.
 It leverages concurrent processing with goroutines, allowing up to 10 requests per second for efficient data retrieval.

 > [!NOTE]
-> It's my first time using Go BTW
+> This project is my first learning experience to explore Go and concurrency features.

 ## Table of Contents